scottish-government-design-system/designsystem.gov.scot/components/cookie-notice/index.md

 ---
 layout: component
-title:  "Cookie notification"
+title:  "Cookie notice"
 category: components
 parent: components
-thispage: component.cookie-notification
+thispage: component.cookie-notice
 summary: "Allow users to accept or reject cookies which are not essential to making your website or service work."
 experimental: true
 ---

 ## About this component

-The cookie notification is a [notification banner](/components/notification-banner) that gives users the option to accept or reject non-essential cookies.
+The cookie notice is a [notification banner](/components/notification-banner) that gives users the option to accept or reject non-essential cookies.
 It is used in combination with the [cookie settings](/patterns/cookie-settings) pattern.

-The cookie notification is shown every time a user accesses your website or service until they either:
+The cookie notice is shown every time a user accesses your website or service until they either:

-* accept or reject cookies using the options in the cookie notification
+* accept or reject cookies using the options in the cookie notice
 * save their cookie preferences on your cookie settings page

 <div class="ds_callout">